What is the hospital information system?

 1. Core system

-Being a Hospital Information management, its underlying core is how the data is being managed and streamlined.
+Being a Hospital Information Management, its underlying core is how the data is being managed and streamlined.
 The core system works with this by providing a central place to standardize and manage every input data.

 Sometimes, it can be upgraded into a sub-system such as Electronic health/ medical record (EHR/EMR).
 From there, the core system can also support daily administrative tasks such as appointment scheduling, distributing patients, and more.